Can’t find the information you’re looking for? Try these commonly asked questions!

 Lots of people arrange informal exchanges so that members of their wider family can join them on holiday.
 Why not extend this to other people in your complex/condominium or even the town your holiday home is in?

 We are open to any kind of holiday home listing.
-The only rule is that the property is not your main residence.
 You may have a regular holiday home, a quirky tree house or run a Bed and Breakfast business that you would like to exchange for a holiday elsewhere.
 If the accommodation and locations are right for you and your exchange partner the possibilities are endless.

 The last sentence on your property description should be your per night exchange ‘value’ to give other members an idea of what you expect in return.
 If you don’t regularly let your property, you can easily work out the ‘value’ of your property by searching for similar properties on many holiday letting websites.